 THE RESTORER: Chief Barry “Big Buck” Bass

-Barry Bass is the son of prior Chief Earl L. Bass and Lucille Bass and he was elected as chief in 2008 (just two years prior to the passing of Oliver Perry).
+Barry Bass is the son of Joseph Alwood Bass (son of Earl Lawrence Bass) and Lucille Wyant who married in Pasquotank County, NC on January 13, 1950.
+He was elected as chief in 2008 (just two years prior to the passing of Oliver Perry).
 Under Chief Barry Bass’ leadership, the Nansemond tribe has seen significant advancements.
 After ten years of negotiations, the City of Suffolk agreed to return roughly 77 acres of ancestral land in Lone Star Lakes Park (facing the Nansemond River) to the tribe in 2013.
 This milestone, as the first Nansemond-owned land since the sale of the tribe’s last land in 1792, was celebrated at the 26th Annual Nansemond Pow Wow.

 As part of an agreement with the city, the NITA developed plans for a 17th century replica village called Mattanock Town (named after one of the original four Nansemond villages mentioned in the writing of Captain John Smith).
 Development plans for Mattanock Town include a burial ground, cultural center, and a number of attractions for an estimated 50,000 paying visitors each year.
 This monumental vision will require a significant amount of private funding to come to fruition but progress has been steady through support from the community.